hankertrix/Inline-Skate-Info/README.md

   Flying Eagle F5S and the Flying Eagle F6S.
 - `triskate_differences` : Displays information about the differences
   between triskates and regular 4-wheeled inline skates.
-- `accessories` : Displays information about the accessories that you can buy for inline skating.
 - `protective_gear` : Displays information about the protective gear
   you can buy.
-- `clothing` : Displays information about the clothing you can buy, which are mostly just socks.
+- `accessories` : Displays information about the accessories that you can buy for inline skating.
+- `tools`: Displays information about the tools you can buy to have an easier time maintaining your skates.
 - `maintenance_items` : Displays information about the maintenance items
   you might need to maintain your skates.
+- `clothing` : Displays information about the clothing you can buy, which are mostly just socks.
 - `poll` : Gets the bot to send a [@countmeinbot](https://t.me/countmeinbot) styled poll message but with only one option called 'Coming'.
 - `trg_msg` : Gets the bot to send the training message